 Additional Important Information

-• Students are expected to arrive in Houston on Thursday, June 26, 2014, in order to depart for Moscow from Houston as a group on Friday, June 27, 2014.
+- Students are expected to arrive in Houston on Thursday, June 30, 2016, in order to depart for Moscow from Houston as a group on Friday, July 1.
 Hotel rooms and meals in Houston will be provided by the Baker Institute.
-Transportation to Houston and the hotel are not provided.
+Transportation to Houston and to the hotel is not provided.

 The home base for Space DTP is the student hostel located near Bauman Moscow State Technical University and the center of Moscow.
 Space DTP participants stay in double economy-class rooms with showers and televisions.
 Transportation for Space DTP will be provided.